-And prior to October 2008 we actually had no bank guarantee scheme but as Australia was about to announce a government guarantee of their banking sector we were pretty much forced to follow suit.
+And prior to October 2008 we actually had no bank guarantee scheme.
+But as Australia was about to announce a government guarantee of their banking sector we were pretty much forced to follow suit.

-Hat tip to our friend Louis Bolanger who first brought our attention to the expiry of the bank guarantee when he published this in the Gold Standard Institute Journal earlier this year.
-(By the way go and sign up for the GSI Journal, it’s free and a great read every month http://www.goldstandardinstitute.net/about/newsletter/).
+Hat tip to our friend Louis Boulanger who first brought our attention to the expiry of the bank guarantee.
+See this article published in the Gold Standard Institute Journal in 2011.
+Louis commented that the banks might have chosen not to participate in the scheme for a couple of reasons:

-- Because they think the government will step in if necessary just like they did in instituting the original guarantee in 2008.
+- Because they think the government will step in if necessary.
+Just like they did in instituting the original guarantee in 2008.

 - Because by electing to do so would be to admit they need it.